birukbelihu/FaceMaskDetector/README.md

 ```

 # Training
-To Train Your Own Model Run ```dataset_downloader.py```.
+To Train Your Own Model Locally Run ```dataset_downloader.py```.
 It Will Download The Training Dataset To Your Local Machine In The Current Directory Inside dataset Folder.

 ```
 python dataset_downloader.py